-The Manhattan Tunnel Project will build a section of the new Hudson Tunnel Project tubes connecting to the Hudson Yards Concrete Casing and protect existing utilities and the Manhattan bulkhead.
+The Manhattan Tunnel Project will build a section of the new Hudson Tunnel Project tubes connecting to the Hudson Yards Concrete Casing while protecting existing utilities.

-The Manhattan Tunnel Project will build approximately 700 feet of twin tunnels, protect existing sewer lines and utilities to ensure they are not disrupted by tunnel boring, and reinforce the Manhattan bulkhead to protect against flooding.
+The Manhattan Tunnel Project will build approximately 750 feet of twin tunnels and protect existing sewer lines and utilities to ensure they are not disrupted by tunnel boring.

 The project also includes designing and building an access shaft at 12th Avenue that will be used to remove the tunnel boring machines that build the portion of the tunnel under the Hudson River and then converted into a permanent ventilation facility for the new tunnel.